YeeChuen/8-puzzle-solver-AI/README.md

 # 8-puzzle-solver-AI
 8 puzzle solver AI is a AI bot that decipher any 8 puzzle problem within seconds.
+This solver AI is built with python, optimized by using the A start search technique with an optimized heuristics that allow the AI bot to solve any 8 puzzle problem within seconds.
+The performance of this optimized heuristics is able to run 90% faster and uses 70% less memory than the well-known manhattan heuristics.